A ratio of integration between quotients in geometric invariant theory: Lifting classes on smooth varieties

-We give a brief summary of geometric invariant theory, mainly to set conventions.
-See \cite{GIT} or \cite{kir1} for more detailed expositions.
+We begin by briefly reviewing geometric invariant theory, mainly to set our conventions.

-\begin{definition} Let $X$ be a projective variety with a linearized action of a reductive group $G$, i.e. an ample line bundle $\pi:\sL \to X$ and $G$-actions on $\sL$ and $X$ for which $\pi$ is an equivariant map.
-We call such an $\sL$ a \emph{$G$-linearization} of $X$. \begin{itemize} \item The \emph{semi-stable locus} is defined to be
+\begin{definition} Let $X$ be a projective $G$-variety over $k$ and $\sL$ a $G$-linearized ample line bundle on $X$, that is, an ample line bundle $\pi:\sL \to X$ along with $G$-actions on $\sL$ and $X$ for which $\pi$ is equivariant and on whose fibres $G$ acts linearly. \begin{itemize} \item The \emph{semi-stable locus} is the open subscheme defined by